godaddy/gasket/packages/gasket-preset-pwa/docs/pwa-support.md

 # Gasket Progressive Web Apps

-[Progressive Web Apps][PWA] (PWA) is the latest buzzword for web app development these days it seems.
-There are several real [advantages][PWA Advantages] which warrant enabling PWA features via Gasket for our apps.
+[Progressive Web Apps][PWA] (PWA) have several real [advantages][PWA Advantages] which warrant enabling PWA features via Gasket for web apps.

 **Table of Contents:**
 - [Overview]
 - [Service Worker]
 - [Caching]
 - [Manifest]
 - [Setup]

 ## Overview

 Several elements make a progressive web app as seen from the [PWA Checklist].
 At a high level, we will need to be able to:
 - Register a [Service Worker]
 - [Precache][Caching] files
 - Set a [Manifest]

 Gasket provides plugins to make enabling these features a breeze.
+These plugins can easily be installed by using the [PWA Preset][@gasket/preset-pwa].

-These include:
+The specific plugins include:
 - [@gasket/plugin-service-worker]
 - [@gasket/plugin-workbox]
 - [@gasket/plugin-manifest]